joshraphael/retroachievements/Guides/SOS/guide.md

 |Survivor points|6|
 |Stamina|mid (117)|

-If you are playing as Luke, Katherine will only join your group if you bring Michael Burnings
+If you are playing as Luke, Katherine will only join your group if you bring Michael Burnings.

 <a name="survivor-francoise"></a>
 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40682.png">